johnmholmes/Aquarium_Monitor_V2/README.md

 The next module is under going various test to ensure smoth operation for 3 sensors which the sketch is being worked on now.

+I have also sorted out the text message alearts which will be shown in video 20 the base script was shown in video 19 for a heart beat text message using Amazon AWS account using SNS messaging.

 ----

 # Auto Top Off